mogoweb/wayland-protocols/README.md

 In the experimental phase, a protocol may be added to wayland-protocols as `experimental/`.
 It is actively being developed, for example by iterating over it in a [merge request] or planning it in an [issue].
-Extensions in this phase can have backward incompatible changes.
+Protocols in this phase can have backward incompatible changes.

 During this phase, patches for clients and compositors are written as a test vehicle.
 Such patches should be merged with caution in clients and compositors,